Glass-bottomed panda train debuts in China

 On June 26, the capital of Sichuan province debuted the Zhongtang Air Railway, a sky train with a "glass" bottom riders can see through.
 It has 270-degree visibility as the top is not transparent.
 Travelers who look at the train head-on will notice that it is painted to resemble a panda.

-The Dayi Air Rail Project is the world's first new energy tourism air rail test line (translation: an aerial suspended rail train using lithium battery power packs as traction power), is about 11.5 kilometers (about 7 miles) in length.
+The Dayi Air Rail Project is the world's first new energy tourism air rail test line (translation: an aerial suspended rail train using lithium battery power packs as traction power), and is about 11.5 kilometers (about 7 miles) in length.

 The cars on Chengdu's new Zhongtang Air Railway have transparent floors.